gmlang/masterr/_posts/r/2019-02-12-RFP-part2-lists.md

 ## How to use lists

-When working with lists, we also only need three basic operations:
+Once again, powered by recursion, we only need three simple operations when working with lists:

 1. Check if a list is empty.
 2. Get the first element of a list, raising an exception if the list is empty.
 3. Get the tail of a list without its first element, raising an exception if the list is empty.

-Armed with these three operations and recursion, we can solve almost all list related problems.
-Unfortunately, R doesn't provide these operations perfectly out of the box.
-But we can write our own functions for them.
-Let's do that now.
+Like in the case of vectors, R doesn't provide these operations perfectly out of the box.
+So we need to write them ourselves:

 {% highlight r %}
 # Returns TRUE if a list is empty, FALSE otherwise.
-is_empty = function(xs) { # xs: a list of any type
+is_empty = function(xs) { # xs: a list
         is.null(xs) | identical(xs, list())
 }

 # Get the first element of a list, raising an exception if the list is empty.
-hd = function(xs) { # xs: a list of any type
+hd = function(xs) { # xs: a list
         if (is_empty(xs)) stop("List is empty.")
         else xs[[1]]
 }

 # Get the tail of a list without its first element, raising an exception if the list is empty.
-tl = function(xs) { # xs: a list of any type
+tl = function(xs) { # xs: a list
         if (is_empty(xs)) stop("List is empty.")
         else xs[-1]
 }
 {% endhighlight %}

-Having defined `is_empty()`, `hd()` and `tl()`, we can use them and recursion to do complicated things to lists.
-For example, given a list of integer pairs, we can write a function to sum up all the integers.
+Having defined `is_empty()`, `hd()` and `tl()`, we can use them inside of recursive functions to perform complex operations on lists.
+For example, given a list of integer pairs, we can write a function to sum them up.

 {% highlight r %}
 sum_pair_list = function(xs) {